 The stimulation of his global motor skills allows him to experience his body as an instrument – whereby musicality is felt and transmitted.

 Feeling and experiencing music in the body is the pillar of this educational approach that combines the body and the mind.
-Dalcroze Eurhythmics reveals the natural links between body movement and musical movement – thus facilitating artistic discovery and the learning of an instrument.
+Dalcroze Eurhythmics reveals the natural links between body movement and musical movement – and the learning of music theory and an instrument.

 The Jaques-Dalcroze method accelerates in children, even if they are not aware of it, the foundations for listening, motor skills and useful social abilities in many areas beyond the musical learning process.